 x.x.2 Authorization for network slice access

-Editor’s Note: The text in this clause needs to be revised to capture the following three ordered points;

-firstly that a successful primary authentication to gain access to the network is a pre-requisite for authorisation for a slice,

-secondly the authorisation information for the UE for accessing a slice is downloaded from the UDM to the AMF and

-finally the downloaded authorisation for a slice indicates whether a slice authentication is required in addition to the primary authentication.

 This clause specifies the relationship between primary authentication (as described in Clause 6.1) and authorization for network slice access (as described in TS23.502 [8]) for a UE.
 Authorization from a home/serving PLMN is required for a UE to gain access to a network slice, identified by an S-NSSAI.
 An authorized S-NSSAI (i.e. allowed S-NSSAI) shall be granted to a UE only after the UE has completed successfully primary authentication.
 At the end of the primary authentication, the AMF and UE may receive a list of allowed S-NSSAI, which the UE is authorized to access.

 For certain S-NSSAIs, additional Network Slice Specific Authentication and Authorization (NSSAA) is required.
 This clause in addition specifies the pre-requisite for NSSAA procedure that will be described in section x.x.3, with reference to the following figure x.x.2-1.